Episode 2-1: Let's compile and run C64 code

 A real C64 intro explained

-As opposed to the boring screenshot above our little intro we will inspect during this tutorial is simple but as a kid in the 80s I would have thought it is looking cool.
-Basically something I want to achieve myself one day when I understand how to code C64 - I just did not expect to wait for over 25 years.
+As opposed to the boring screenshot above the little intro that we will inspect during this tutorial is simple but as a kid in the 80s I would have thought it is looking cool.
+Basically something I wanted to achieve myself one day after I understand how to code C64 - I just did not expect to wait for over 25 years.
 The intro is not much more complex than let's say the famous Dynamic Duo intro and how much did I admire those guys and felt good whenever I saw the intro.